KhronosGroup/glTF/specification/README.md

 ## Extensibility

 glTF is streamlined for rendering so it does not include features tightly coupled with a particular application or niche vertical market.
-Instead, glTF provides the foundations common to rendering assets - a scene graph, materials, animations, and geometry - and provides extensibility via <a href="#conventions-extra">`extra`</a> properties.
+Instead, glTF provides the foundations common to rendering assets - a node hierarchy, materials, animations, and geometry - and provides extensibility via <a href="#conventions-extra">`extra`</a> properties.
 This allows applications to add specific metadata to glTF assets without burdening other application developers to support features.

 ## Allows Conformance Testing